-Automatic Dependent Surveillance-Broadcast, or ADS-B as it is known through the aviation community, is today's air traffic technology system that continues to make our airspace's safer for every pilot flying.
-ADS-B is typically operated through the aircraft transponder, although there are other ways of having ADS-B. With this system, we are able to access TIS-B traffic and FIS-B weather within our aircraft.
+Automatic Dependent Surveillance-Broadcast, or ADS-B, is today's air traffic technology system that continues to make our airspace safer for every pilot flying.
+ADS-B is GPS traffic typically operated through the aircraft transponder, although there are other ways of having ADS-B.

-Enhancing safety is the main goal of ADS-B by allowing an aircraft to be visible to air traffic controllers (ATC) in real-time and other aircraft who are equipped with the proper ADS-B systems.
+Enhancing the safety of aircraft flying is the main goal of ADS-B as it gives your aircraft's visibility to air traffic controllers (ATC) in real-time and other aircraft who are equipped with the proper ADS-B systems.

 There are two types of ADS-B: In and Out.
 ADS-B out is what the FAA has mandated all aircraft operating within Class A, B and C airspace be equipped with by January 2020.
 Being equipped with ADS-B out allows your aircraft to be seen by ATC and other aircraft equipped with ADS-B In.

 As mentioned above, ADS-B In allows aircraft to be seen by ATC and other aircraft that have ADS-B In capability.
 Additionally, being ADS-B In Equipped gives you FIS-B weather.
 The traffic and weather information can be displayed on an aircraft's GPS navigator or portable unit with the proper applications.

 Overall, ADS-B brings situational awareness to the cockpit and ultimately gives pilots peace of mind knowing where other aircraft are and what weather they may fly into.
 Please contact us for questions you may have about ADS-B and to see how we can find the right solution for your aircraft and you.

 ADS-B requires a GPS/WAAS position source for operation.
 That means your aircraft must be equipped with a GPS/WAAS navigation unit or your ADS-B system must have internal GPS/WAAS.